maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 No special characters are permitted.

-Feedback as to the syntactic validity of a response is by default inserted just after the interaction element.
+Feedback as to the syntactic validity of a response is by default inserted just after the input.
 Feedback is positioned using tags such as

 	<IEfeedback>stuff</IEfeedback>

 where stuff is the name of the variable.
-This string is automatically generated if it does not exist and is placed after the interaction element.
-This feedback must be given.
-Interaction elements have a number of options.
-Specific interaction elements may have extra options.
+This string is automatically generated if it does not exist and is placed after the input.
+This feedback must be given. inputs have a number of options.
+Specific inputs may have extra options.

-## Interaction element options ##
+## input options ##

-Each interaction element may have a number of options.
+Each input may have a number of options.

 ## Student's Answer Key ##  {#Answer_Key}